flamsanct/flamsanct.github.io/wp/README.md

 ## Marauders

 As a marauder, you will make ends meet by robbing miners and utilizing systemic corruption.
-After travelling to an asteroid belt and stationing your ship, you will be inducted into the local crime ring.
+After traveling to an asteroid belt and stationing your ship, you will be inducted into the local crime ring.
 By colluding with local transport ship staff, you will siphon off some of the miners' hard-earned ore for yourself.
 Additionally, you will assist in the ring's attempts to gun down returning miners who refuse to pay their protection tribute, granting you a much more significant portion of their ore.

 Regardless of your career path, you will face choices as you select where to travel, when to perform upgrades, and how to increase your wealth relative to your fellow pilots.
 To succeed you will need take into account the strengths and weaknesses of the ship you're piloting, your tolerance for risk, and your limitations as a player.